Social Security Information

 Most businesses do not need a SSN from you unless it is for credit purposes (loans, credit cards, etc.) If a business requests a SSN solely for ID purposes, you can request that the business create an ID for you.
 You do not need a SSN to open bank accounts.
 If a bank clerk insists on a SSN, ask to speak to a manager.

 In order to apply for a SSN you must be employed by a U.S. source.
 First, wait the necessary amount of time after entering the U.S. Next, gather the required documentation below.
-Lastly, complete the SSN Application and take it in person to your local SSA office along with the required supporting documentation
+Lastly, complete the SSN Application and take it in person to your local SSA office along with the required supporting documentation.
+SSA typically requires you to show a paper I-20 as opposed to an electronic one during the SSN application process.
+Therefore, students requesting an SSN letter will automatically be issued a paper I-20 and it will be shipped together with the SSN letter from OIS.

 Required Supporting Documentation for Application: